NickHuangbeauty/udacity_capstone_project/README.md

 #### Data Quality
-- Two quality check to ensure completeness
+- Quality check to ensure completeness
-1. No empty data after ETL pipeline and matches all table schema of data model
+1. Ckeck each dimension table if there are duplicate IDs.
+2. There are no empty data.
+3. Source/ count checks to ensure completeness.

-2. Check count of source and after ETL processed data Please refer to: [Data Quality](data_quality/data_quality_check.ipynb)
+Please refer to: [Data Quality](data_quality/data_quality_check.ipynb)

 ---